- A toy manufacturer close to Pune had trouble meeting Walmart's requirements.

 Finance controller Priya Kulkarni noted,

-“Every line of that impact table circles back to one truth—SEDEX Certification Helped a Toy Factory Get Walmart Order and triggered a culture of measurable excellence.”
+“Every line of that impact table circles back to one truth—SEDEX Certification for Walmart helped a toy factory secure its order and sparked a culture of measurable excellence.”

 Lessons for Manufacturers